notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Projects/Habitat Energy 2025/Project Description.md

 ---
 created date: 2025-04-08T15:27:16-07:00
-modified date: 2025-04-08T15:40:08-07:00
+modified date: 2025-04-10T14:44:53-07:00
 ---
 # Senior Optimization Data Science Role - Take-Home Challenge

 We've designed this challenge to give you an opportunity to showcase your technical skills and optimization modeling in a realistic scenario that aligns with our work.
 Here are the details:

 ## Challenge Overview
 You'll develop an optimization model for trading day-ahead (DA) versus real-time (RT) markets for a renewable generation asset (Wind).
 The output of the model is a ==single bid and offer price and quantity pair (PQ pair) for each hour==.
 The model should focus on the relationship between DA/RT price spreads across the day and identify opportunities for arbitrage and risk management.
-We've provided code to generate synthetic data including Locational Marginal Prices (LMP) and wind generation values that will form the foundatio=n of your optimization strategy.
+We've provided code to generate synthetic data including Locational Marginal Prices (LMP) and wind generation values that will form the foundation of your optimization strategy.

 ## Market Clearing and Settlement